mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

    - Terminal patients wait 4+ years for breakthrough therapy approvals.
    - Treatments available in Europe/Asia take 3-5 additional years for US approval.
    - Companies invest 80% of R&D in drugs costing >$100k/year vs. affordable alternatives.
-   - Only 5% of healthcare spending goes to preventive care despite 3x return on investment.
+   - Only 5% of healthcare spending goes to preventive care despite 3x return on investment (meaning every $1 spent saves $3 in future costs).
    - Less than 10% of approved drugs have comprehensive real-world outcome data.
 2. **Solution Framework**
    - Enable all patients to participate in decentralized trials from home, hospitals, or any care setting.